Kumara5KN/upskillcampus/README.md

 ▶️ How to Run the Application

-Once the dependencies are installed, run the Streamlit application from your terminal:
+Run the app from your terminal:

 streamlit run app.py

-The application will automatically open in your web browser, allowing you to select a future date, time, and junction to generate a traffic forecast.
+The application will open in your browser for you to generate forecasts.

 📊 Model Performance & Features

-The model was trained on historical data from 2015-2017.

-Key Metric: Root Mean Square Error ($\text{RMSE}$) $\approx 8.5$ vehicles on the unseen test set, demonstrating high precision.
+Key Metric: Root Mean Square Error ($\text{RMSE}$) $\approx 8.5$ vehicles.
+This demonstrates high precision on unseen data.

-Most Important Features: The model validated the feature engineering by ranking Junction ID and Hour of Day as the strongest predictors, confirming its ability to capture both spatial and temporal variance.
+Most Important Features: Junction ID and Hour of Day were ranked highest, confirming the model effectively captures spatial and time-of-day patterns.